KOTTAGENVH/courier_service_app/README.md

 - https://courier-service-app-lake.vercel.app
 - If you need a build please run the build from the hosting branch.

-A simple yet powerful CRUD application for managing a shipments.
+A simple yet powerful CRUD application for managing shipments.

 ---